Engin-Boot/capture-behavior-of-a-visit-counter-univac-os/needs-tech.md

 Scenario: Recover across restarts of the server that runs the visit-counter

-  Given
+  Given The system restarts agian with log file

-  When
+  When The foot fall counter records the data

-  Then
+  Then The system must "add" the count from log file

 Scenario: Reconcile counts if the sensor is offline for a while

-  Given
+  Given The system have the log file

-  When
+  When The entry book must bve filled

-  Then
+  Then The system is entered manually